Claims Resolutions, Wrap Flex, Billing, and Eligibility FAQs

 - What does the 35605 number cover?

-- 775 — Prior authorization record on file is not active.
+- 775 — PA record on file is not active.

-All other error codes must be directed to the Molina Medicaid Solutions system first for resolution by calling 1-800-776-6334.
+All other error codes must be directed to the State Medicaid Fiscal Agent system first for resolution by calling 1-800-776-6334.

-CYBER "pending" status means the prior authorization was transmitted to the Molina Medicaid Solutions system.
+CYBER pending status means the prior authorization was transmitted to the State Medicaid Fiscal Agent system.
 It takes one to two business days for the system to process the prior authorization, which will then appear in CYBER as either "accepted" or "rejected."

 First, check the eligibility tab to confirm the correct number is showing with the correct start and end dates to cover the prior authorization.
-Next, check the prior authorization to view the authorization status.
+Next, check the prior authorization to view the authorization status and authorization creation date.
 Please note that it takes seven to 10 business days for the NJ FamilyCare/3560 number to attach to the authorization.
-PerformCare feeds authorizations to Molina on Tuesdays and Thursdays.
+PerformCare transmits authorizations to the State Medicaid Fiscal Agent on Tuesdays and Thursdays.

-If the authorization still has not been sent after 10 days from the first day of service, please contact email@example.com.
+If the authorization still has not been sent after 10 business days from the authorization creation date, please contact www.performcarenj.org/ServiceDesk.

-NJ FamilyCare/3560 benefit numbers (active and inactive) are cross-referenced in the Molina Medicaid Solutions system.
+NJ FamilyCare/3560 benefit numbers (active and inactive) are cross-referenced in the State Medicaid Fiscal Agent system.
 Please submit your claims for payment using the active NJ FamilyCare/3560 number and contact PerformCare only if your claims are denied.

-The provider should submit his or her request to the entity that completed the plan of care for the youth and requested the service.
-However, if the requester of the service was PerformCare, please forward your request to firstname.lastname@example.org with the following information:
+The provider should submit their request to the entity that completed the plan of care for the youth and requested the service.
+However, if the requester of the service was PerformCare, please forward your request to www.performcarenj.org/ServiceDesk with the following information:

 - Provider name and ID.